This chapter reflects on the nature and limitations of ethics.

 # Ethics and NatureThe study of “good” and “bad” is called “Ethics”.
 There are numerous approaches to define the concept of ethical behavior.
 One common approach is to declare something “good” if it is somehow “natural” — and “bad” if it is not.
 It is difficult to define “natural” here.
 If “natural” means what the speaker considers reasonable, then morality would be purely subjective.
 Since different people consider different things natural, the result would be anarchy.
 By “natural”, one can also mean “something that appears in nature”.
 Unfortunately, nature is a difficult guide.
-Humans do many things that do not happen in nature (such as, e.g., riding a bicycle or brushing their teeth).
+Humans do many things that do not happen in nature (such as riding a bicycle or brushing their teeth).
 Still, these things are morally acceptable.
 Worse, animals do many things that humans would not consider moral.
 Cats torture their prey apparently for fun, some spider species eat their mates and lions routinely kill the baby lions when they take over a harem.
 Thus, a behavior is not necessarily morally acceptable if it appears in nature.
-This shows that ethics is a purely human phenomenon and nature cannot be taken as a guide.
+This shows that nature cannot be taken as a guide in matters of ethics.

-# Perpetrator's JusticePeople have tried to formulate the whole ethics in one single phrase.
-For example, the principle of reciprocal ethics is “What is hateful to yourself, do not do to your fellow man.”.
+# Perpetrator’s JusticeOne of the most catchy ethical principles is the principle of reciprocal ethics: “What is hateful to yourself, do not do to your fellow man.”.
 It is mirrored by the biblical instruction to “love your neighbor as yourself”.
 Unfortunately, this principle places the assessment of a deed entirely in the hands of the perpetrator.
 For example, someone who supports communism will be allowed to take your bike — simply because in his eyes the concept of individual property does not exist and he would have no problem if you took his bike.
 You might beg to differ.
 Thus, we cannot leave the moral judgement of a deed to the perpetrator.
-This would entail a world of “perpetrator's justice”.
+This would entail a world of “perpetrator’s justice”.

-The same applies to Kant's Categorical Imperative: “Act only according to that maxim whereby you can at the same time will that it should become a universal law.”.
-Someone who is a supporter of communism will happily start to redistribute people's property, because this is his vision of the universal law.
+The same applies to Kant’s Categorical Imperative: “Act only according to that maxim whereby you can at the same time will that it should become a universal law.”.
+With this, a communist will happily start redistributing people’s property, because this is his vision of the universal law.
 Proponents of the death penalty will start executing convicted murderers, because in their universal law, the death penalty is the punishment for capital crimes.
 Opponents of the death penalty will start imprisoning the proponents, because they are murderers in their view.
 It becomes clear that for every law that someone considers universal there will be someone else who thinks it is not.
 In summary, the Categorical Imperative tells us to behave reasonably, but it does not tell us what “reasonable” is.

 # Victim’s JusticeAn alternative is to judge a behavior as “bad” if it makes somebody suffer.
 For example, if Alice calls Bertram an idiot, Bertram feels insulted and suffers.
 Hence Alice’s behavior was bad.
 However, taking the victim’s suffering as a proof of wrong conduct leads to the problem of “victim’s justice”:

-# Existing NormsIn order to avoid perpetrator's justice and victim's justice, we have to define bad behavior independently of the opinions of the people involved.
+# Existing NormsIn order to avoid perpetrator’s justice and victim’s justice, we have to define bad behavior independently of the opinions of the people involved.
 Such a definition of bad behavior is called a “norm”.
 A well-known example for norms are for instance the 10 Commandments.
 One might argue that they already provide a reasonable guidance and that no further discussion of norms is necessary.
 However, this is difficult.
 First, the 10 Commandments prescribe monotheism, which we may not impose on everybody.
 Second, they fail to prohibit such essential things as the deprivation of personal freedom.
-That is, they do not prohibit kidnapping somebody [Thoughts on Atheism / Morality and the Bible].
+That is, they do not prohibit kidnapping somebody.
 Thus, the 10 Commandments allow something we want to prohibit (kidnapping) and prohibit something we want to allow (polytheism or atheism).

 The national law of different countries may be a valuable alternative.
 However, these systems are seldom applicable in everyday life, because they do not coincide with our intuition of “good” and “bad”.
 Here are some examples: